Thank you for your support

 Fundraising at The Salvation Army is an important activity, whether it is through one of our charity shops, a collection at one of our churches, a concert or an appeal in the post.
 We always try to fundraise to the highest standards and in the most respectful and considerate ways.

 We need to raise funds to keep us going.
 Therefore we need to ask.
-What we always do is to ask properly.
+What we always try to do is to ask properly.
 Our supporters appreciate this.
 Many have been giving to us for many years, when it suits them.
 We never take that support for granted and we would never want to damage the trust people place in us.

 How does The Salvation Army fundraise?

-We write to our supporters a few times a year and we send regular email updates on our work to people who have chosen to hear from us in this way, but when someone wants to hear from us less often, or not at all we respect that.
+We write to our supporters several times a year and we send regular email updates on our work to people who have chosen to hear from us in this way, but when someone wants to hear from us less often, or not at all we respect that.
 Some of our supporters only want us to be in touch at Christmas-time, which is why that is such an important appeal period for us.

-We also encourage people to fundraise for us in other ways too, such as taking part in sporting or activity events such as marathons.
+We also encourage people to fundraise for us in other ways too, such as taking part in sporting or activity events such as marathons or fundraise at home, work or in their own churches.

 Does The Salvation Army share my data?